 The Board determines the amount of capacity at the time of prioritization.

 5. What are the conditions of financial assistance?

 The TWDB anticipates selling bonds for each round of funding through the SWIFT program.
 Therefore, borrowers are required to execute Financing Agreements, similar to those used in other TWDB financial assistance programs.
 Due to the complexities and timing involved in the issuance of the TWDB bonds, borrowers will need to close their individual loans shortly after the TWDB's bond closing.
-It is anticipated that the loan closings will occur in November or early December, 2017, for the current funding cycle.

 6. What is the prioritization process for SWIFT applications?

 Project prioritization for recommended water management strategy projects with an associated nonzero capital cost in the most recently adopted state water plan at the time abridged applications are due to TWDB for consideration will occur at two levels: regional and state.

 - At the regional level, the 16 regional water planning groups prioritize projects in their regional water plans every five-year cycle using uniform standards developed by a stakeholder committee.
 The final product is the list of the prioritizations of recommended water management strategy projects